cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 [![image](../images/ProfileRealTimePreview-DualMonitors.gif)](../images/ProfileRealTimePreview-DualMonitors.gif "Detaching and maximizing the Profile Real-Time Preview within a dual monitor configuration")

-The next set of screenshots will be used for illustration purposes, and show a profile that contains a wide range of profile errors — each numbered 1 through 8 for reference.
+The next set of screenshots are used for illustration purposes and show a profile that contains a wide range of profile errors — each numbered 1 through 8 for reference.

 Click on the image to present a larger view.